-16. Gentileschi, Artemisia.
-The first female painter in the Italian Academy of Design, Gentileschi was illiterate but is legendary in Renaissance art.
-Her confidence is revealled in Judith Beheading Holofernes, which challenged comparison to Caravaggio's version of the same subject, and in Self-Portrait as the Allegory of Painting.
+Gentileschi, Artemisia, The first female painter in the Italian Academy of Design, Gentileschi was illiterate but is legendary in Renaissance art.
+Her confidence is revealed in Judith Beheading Holofernes, which challenged comparison to Caravaggio’s version of the same subject, and in Self-Portrait as the Allegory of Painting.

 17. Velazquez.
 Having been stood up by Pope Innocent X, Velazquez painted his servant, Juan de Pareja, while he waited for the Pope to receive him.
 Juan de Pareja is one of the most poignant Velazquez paintings, while his portrait of the Pope is… just a portrait.
 Compare Juan with Pope Innocent X.

 18. Rembrandt.
 Rembrandt painted more than 50 self-portraits but none surpasses Self-Portrait at an Early Age (1628), completed when Rembrandt was 22 years old.
 Explore this and three other influential Rembrandt paintings from one of the indisputable masters of the Dutch Golden Age.

 19. Leyster, Judith.
 The first woman to be inducted into the Guild of St. Luke, the Haarlem painter’s guild,Judith Leyster was a talented portrait and genre painter.

 20. Kauffmann, Angelica.
 This child prodigy was fluent in four languages… and refused to work in the “lesser” genres of painting that were considered acceptable to women.
 Angelica Kauffmann was one of the 36 founders of the Royal Academy of Art, and was as financially successful as her male peers.

 Want to explore art history, up close and personal?